Healthy Eating for Weight Loss

 - You don't have to completely avoid all foods that have fat, cholesterol, or sodium.
 It's your average over a few days, not in a single food or even a single meal, that's important.

-- If you eat a high-fat food or meal, balance your intake by choosing low-fat foods the rest of the day or the next day.
+- If you eat a high-calorie food or meal, balance your intake by choosing low-calorie foods the rest of the day or the next day.

 - Check the food labels on packaged foods to help you budget fat, cholesterol, and sodium over several days.